Note: All of this capability is implemented except the special my name.

-Now that we have literals and variables, we can construct more complex expressions that use operators, methods and functions calls to calculate new values using existing values.
+Now that we have literals and variables, we can construct more complex expressions that use operators, methods and functions calls to calculate new values.
 Although the expression examples on this page work with integer and floating point values, similar expressions can be formulated that manipulate values of other types.

-Integer and floating point numbers may be calculated using arithmetic operators:
+Integer and floating point numbers may be computed using arithmetic operators:

 - Subtract (or negate when used as a prefix operator)